lunal-dev/kettle/TRAINING.md

 - **Self-attestation chain**: Training binary itself is built and verified by the attestable builds system
 - **Complete provenance**: Training passports link the entire chain: Source Code → Binary → Model

+## What Gets Verified

+### Binary Build (Phase 1)

+Before training begins, the `kettle-train` binary is built and verified:

+1. **Source Code** - Git commit, tree hash, and binary hash
+2. **Cargo.lock** - SHA256 hash of entire lockfile
+3. **Dependencies** - All crates verified against Cargo.lock checksums
+   - Candle ML framework and all its dependencies (`candle-core`, `candle-nn`, `candle-datasets`)
+   - All transitive dependencies (serde, safetensors, rand, etc.)
+   - Platform-specific crates are verified as a subset
+4. **Toolchain** - Rust compiler and Cargo binary hashes

+All verification results are captured in the build passport at `inputs.binary.build_passport.inputs.dependencies[]`.

+### Training Inputs (Phase 2)

+During training, additional inputs are verified:

+1. **Binary** - Complete build passport embedded in training passport
+2. **Dataset** - Directory hash of all training data
+3. **Model Config** - Configuration file hash
+4. **Master Seed** - Deterministic training seed

+All inputs are combined into a merkle tree for cryptographic verification.

 ## Architecture

 ```